Antashma/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+_Closure is the concept of a function's scope when it is nested within another function.
+If done properly, the function is able to locate and use data that is refrenced outside of its block without error._

 2. Study the following code, then answer the questions below.

 ```js